CryptoAdvised/gunz-chain/README.md

 This is the Gunz-Chain source repo for GunZ.exe, MatchServer.exe, and associated game tools.
 It was forked from the Refined GunZ source (https://github.com/Asunaya/RefinedGunz) and updated by the International GunZ (http://igunz.net) private server developers.
 Then CryptoAdvised forked it to make Gunz a blockchain.

 # Other implemented features
+-Anti-shotbot
 -Anti-cheat (0delay, speedhack, flipmower, lawnmower, insane massive...)

--Anti-shotbot
+-Anti-debbuger
+-Anti dll injection
+-Anti-clocking
+-Bunch of anti exploit

+-Level up sound
+-Kill streaks system
+-Filecheck crc32 on zitem
+-Fixed template, interface and widescreen

 -Matchserver crashs fix